indr/wse-openapi-specs/README.md

-# Wowza Streaming Engine OpenAPI Specifications
+# Wowza Streaming Engine OpenAPI specifications

-This repository provides an updated OpenAPI 3 specification for the Wowza Streaming Engine (WSE).
+This repository provides an updated OpenAPI 3 specification for the Wowza Streaming Engine (WSE) RESTful API.
 While Wowza Streaming Engine offers a Swagger specification, it’s based on Swagger version 1.2.
 Many modern code generators and tools require OpenAPI 3, which led to the need for a conversion and enhancement of the original specification.

-This repository contains an improved, OpenAPI 3-compliant version of the Wowza Streaming Engine specification, featuring a more complete set of operations and models.
+This repository contains an improved, OpenAPI 3-compliant version of the Wowza Streaming Engine RESTful API specification, featuring a more complete set of operations and models.
 These specifications can be used directly with OpenAPI-compatible tools and should facilitate smoother integration with modern APIs.

 ## Contributing